sverweij/mscgen_js/msgenny.md

 - supports all arcs mscgen does
 - supports all options mscgen does
 - supports labels
-- no support for colors, arcskip
+- no support for colors, arcskip, id, url, idurl

 usage
 -----